JBustos22/dfsv/README.md

 10. run `docker ps -a` to see your deployed servers and their ports

 *Uploading maps*
+From your local PC:
 1. from the machine that contains the desired map, run (from a powershell window or command line):
 - `scp path/to/your/map root@ipofyourinstance:/root/dfsv/maps/`
 2. Enter your instance's password.

+From the instance OS:
+1. run `cd ~/dfsv/maps`
+2. run `wget link-to-map`

 3. Restart your server from the game by callvoting the current map.
 4. Callvote your map